 The curriculum has all been delivered.
 It’s time to prepare for the homeschool year!
 But at the moment, you’re sitting in the middle of the floor feeling both excitement and utter anxiety over the piles of exciting brand new books surrounding you.

 If this describes you, you’re not alone!
 What seemed like the perfect resource when building the curriculum order can become very overwhelming when you realize that you have to actually prepare for the homeschool year by turning these wonderful resources into a real, practical teaching and learning tools for your students.

 The solution is a four-letter word that might seem as intimidating as the resource: plan.

 Not all of us are planners, but if we are going to successfully tackle the responsibility of homeschooling, all of us need to learn how to create at least a basic plan for the year.
 The beauty is that we don’t have to all plan the same way.
 We can plan according to our personalities.
 But, it’s also helpful to know that there are some foundational planning guidelines we can use, no matter what kind of planners we are.

-One of the hardest parts of planning out a year is the uncertainty of how much time is needed for each concept and topic.
+One of the biggest challenges as you prepare for the homeschool year is the uncertainty of how much time is needed for each concept and topic.
 To help give you an idea of what aspects of the year will take more time and every, take the time to assess where your child is academically before you start planning.
 You can do this in two ways:

 – Assess your child’s grasp of last year’s work to determine what things were processed well, what still takes effort, and what gaps continue to exist.